Fellenex/PegGame/README.md

   state([[A],[B,C],[D,E,F],[G,H,I,J],[K,L,M,N,O]])
 ```
 which looks like

 ![Internal/External PegGame Mapping](/graph.png?raw=true)

 ## Acknowledgments

-* Thanks to Cracker Barrel for making me feel like this was actually a simple problem.
+* Thanks to Cracker Barrel for making me feel like this was a simple problem.
+It is!